Executive Summary

 The Economics Are Unsustainable

-Tier-1 analysts earn $50,000–$75,000/year.
-Tier-2 analysts earn $75,000–$110,000.
-SOC managers command $110,000–$170,000.
-Personnel costs consume 65–70% of total SOC budgets.
+Tier 1 analysts earn $50,000 to $75,000 per year.
+Tier 2 analysts earn $75,000 to $110,000.
+SOC managers command $110,000 to $170,000.
+Personnel costs consume 65% to 70% of total SOC budgets.
 Every analyst hour spent on a false positive is a direct cost with zero security return.

 From SOAR to Autonomous: The Evolution

-Manual SOC (Pre-2015)
+Manual SOC (pre-2015)

 Analysts manually triaged alerts in SIEM consoles, investigated across individual tool dashboards, and documented findings in spreadsheets.
 Every step required human action.
 This model worked when alert volumes were low and security stacks were small.

-Security Orchestration, Automation and Response (SOAR) platforms introduced playbook-driven automation.
+Security Orchestration, Automation and Response platforms introduced playbook-driven automation.
 Analysts defined workflows connecting security tools through API integrations.
 SOAR reduced time-to-response for known categories but created new problems: playbooks required constant maintenance, integrations broke when vendors updated APIs, and engineering overhead often exceeded team capacity.
 Both Gartner and Forrester retired their dedicated SOAR evaluations by 2025.

 LLMs began assisting analysts with alert enrichment, natural-language querying, and recommended response actions.
 Copilot-style assistants answered questions and summarized incident data.
 These tools improved productivity but remained reactive.
 The human still initiated every investigation and made every decision.

-Autonomous SOC (2025–Present)
+Autonomous SOC (2025 to present)

 What Defines an Autonomous SOC Platform